-2. DWI.
+- 2. DWI.
 Driving while intoxicated is a Class B misdemeanor for the first offense, punishable by a fine of up to \$1,000 and/or by imprisonment for a term not to exceed six months.
 A second or subsequent conviction is a Class A misdemeanor, punishable by a fine of up to \$2,000 and/or by imprisonment for a term not to exceed one year.
 Sections 577.010, 558.011 558.002, RSMo.
 Refusing to submit to a chemical test when requested to do so by a law enforcement officer can result the evidence of refusal as admissible evidence in any proceeding related to the acts resulting in the detention, stop, or arrest.
-Section 577.041, RSMo.

-- 3. Driving with Excessive Blood Alcohol Content.
+Section 577.041, RSMo. - 3.
+Driving with Excessive Blood Alcohol Content.
 Operating a motor vehicle with eight-hundredths of one percent (.08%) or more by weight of alcohol is a Class B misdemeanor, punishable by a fine of up to \$1,000 and/or imprisonment for a term not to exceed six months.
 For persons under the age of 21, the threshold Blood Alcohol Content is .02.
 Sections 302.505, 577.012, 558.011 and 558.002, RSMo. - 4.
 Persistent and Prior Offenders.
 Any person who is found guilty of driving while intoxicated or with excessive blood alcohol content, and is proved to be a "persistent offender," is guilty of a Class E felony, punishable by fine of up to \$10,000 and/or imprisonment for a term not to exceed four years; or if proved to be a "prior offender," is guilty of a Class A misdemeanor, punishable by a fine of up to \$2,000 and/or by imprisonment for a term not to exceed one year.
-Punishment must include a minimum of 10 days (30 days for a persistent offender) of imprisonment or 30 days (60 days for a persistent offender) of community service.
-Sections 577.023, 558.011, and 558.002, RSMo. - 5.
+Punishment must include a minimum of 10 days (30 days for a persistent offender) of imprisonment or 30 days (60 days for a persistent offender) of imprisonment or 358.002, RSMo. - 5.
 Drinking and Driving.
 Consuming alcohol while operating a motor vehicle is an infraction, punishable by a fine of up to \$400.
-Sections 577.017 and 558.002, RSMo. - 6.
-Possession of a Controlled Substance.
+Sections 577.017 and 558.002, RSMo.

+6. Possession of a Controlled Substance.
+While Missouri now allows individuals over the age of 21 to purchase and possess up to three ounces of marijuana, Missouri law still reads as follows.
 It is unlawful for any person to possess or have control of a controlled substance.
 Section 579.015, RSMo.

-Any person who violates this section with respect to any controlled substance except 35 grams or less of marijuana is guilty of a Class D felony, punishable by imprisonment for up to seven years, a fine of up to \$10,000, or double the amount of the offender's gain from the crime.
+Any person who violates this section with respect to any controlled substance three ounces or less of marijuana is guilty of a Class D felony, punishable by imprisonment for up to seven years, a fine of up to \$10,000, or double the amount of the offender's gain from the crime.
 Sections 558.002 558.011, RSMo.

-Any person who violates this section with respect to not more than 35 grams of marijuana is guilty of a Class A misdemeanor, punishable by imprisonment for up to one year, or a fine of up to \$2,000 or both imprisonment and fine.
+Any person who violates this section except for 35 grams or less of marijuana or any synthetic cannabinoid is guilty of a Class A misdemeanor, punishable by imprisonment for up to one year, or a fine of up to \$2,000 or both imprisonment and fine.
 Sections 558.002 and 588.011, RSMo.